oatmilkies/oatmilkies/README.md

 # Hi, I’m Lani!

-I'm a recent graduate of the Lighthouse Labs web development program
+A recent graduate of the Lighthouse Labs web development program

-I'm a full stack developer with a slight preference for frontend (I love shiny things 🌟)
+A full stack developer with a slight preference for frontend (I love shiny things 🌟)

 Continuously learning